-At National Today, things like triumphs and aspirations get our blood pumping and, this Palm Sunday, which falls on March 28 this year, we are ready to welcome and celebrate the occasion.
+At National Today, things like triumphs and aspirations get our blood pumping and, this Palm Sunday, which falls on April 10 next, we are ready to welcome and celebrate the occasion.
 Palm Sunday is the beginning of Jesus’ final week on earth.
 It is not an official federal holiday, which means that businesses usually are open and running.
-However, since Palm Sunday falls on a weekend, it gives people enough time and space to celebrate it by going to church and indulging in other traditions.
+However, since Palm Sunday falls on a weekend (the Sunday before Easter), it gives people enough time and space to celebrate it by going to church and indulging in other traditions.
 Each country has its own share of cultural influences on Palm Sunday’s celebrations.
 For example, in Latvia, Palm Sunday is celebrated as ‘Pussy Willow Sunday’ as these plants are used instead of the regular palm.
 What’s also interesting is that children are customarily woken up on the day with a swipe of the willow.

 History of Palm Sunday